 Funding is in place to allow reimbursement of financial costs incurred by the trial participant to attend an additional appointment (54 week follow up appointment post-randomisation).

-The patient will provide informed consent to participate, ensuring understanding of the randomisation process.
+The patient will provide informed consent to participate, ensuring understanding of the randomisation process, data collection and other trial processes.

 11.2 Ethical Approval